Safe Start 2021: Webb's Reopening Plan

 Dear Webb Community,

-Here is the final version of Safe Start 2020: Webb's Reopening Plan.
+Here is the current version of Safe Start 2020-2021: Webb's Reopening Plan.
 We have moved details about safety protocols to their respective areas on the website: academics, athletics, admissions, and student life.
 These sections will be constantly updated as we progress through the semester.

 On behalf of all of our faculty and staff, I humbly thank you for your faith and trust in us as we have navigated this pandemic and its collateral impact on virtually every aspect of school life.
 We are grateful to our Board of Trustees for their financial support and encouragement throughout this process.
 We could not have met the high standards we set for safely reopening without their support.
 I am deeply indebted to the leadership team and our faculty and staff for their partnership in creating and executing our Safe Start.